csuksangium/Interactive-Lab-Hub/Lab 2/README.md

 I wish to explore different ways to tell time that is superior to a locked smartphone.

-Given my passion in traditional watch making, I want to explore 'watch complications' in traditional horology, digitally.
+Given my passion in traditional watch making, & in theme of timekeeping devices of old, I want to explore 'watch complications' in traditional horology, digitally.
 Programming these features will help me understand complication logic at a higher level.
 My constraints will be the screen size & 2 buttons

 Mode 1: Stop watch - start, stop, reset with buttons